O mio babbino caro

-The aria was first performed at the premiere of Gianni Schicchi on 14 December 1918 at the Metropolitan Opera in New York by the popular Edwardian English soprano Florence Easton.
+The aria was first performed at the premiere of Gianni Schicchi on 14 December 1918 at the Metropolitan Opera in New York by the Edwardian English soprano Florence Easton.
 It has been sung by many sopranos.
-Dame Joan Hammond won a Gold Record in 1969 for 1 million sold copies of this aria.
+Joan Hammond won a Gold Record in 1969 for 1 million sold copies of this aria.

 The aria is frequently performed in concerts and as an encore in recitals by many popular and crossover singers.

 Music

 The short aria consists of 32 bars and takes between 2 1/2 and 3 minutes to perform.
 It is written in A-flat major with the time signature of 6/8 and a tempo indication of andantino ingenuo (quaver = 120).
 The vocal range extends from E♭4 to A♭5, with a tessitura of F4 to A♭5.
 The five-bar orchestral prelude, in E-flat major and 3/4 time, consists of octave tremolos by the strings; in the opera, these five bars are Gianni Schicchi's words (Niente!) at the end of his preceding dialogue with Rinuccio.
 Many recital arrangements start with a presentation of the melodic theme; the remaining accompaniment uses strings and a harp playing broken chords.